LukasLJL/CryptTool/cryptlib/README.md

 # Cryptlib

 ## Overview
-This Project relies on a custom encryption library to handle its files and the encryption thereof
+This Project relies on a custom encryption library to handle its files and the encryption thereof.

-Functionality:
+## Functionality:
 - The core encryption algorithm is built from two dependencies
     1. a permutation cypher
     2. a translation cypher